Arapuni Suspension Bridge: Engineering

 The bridge was designed by David Rowell & Co. from Westminster, London.
 The structure is likely to have been shipped prefabricated from England, and was erected by the British contractors for the Arapuni dam and power station project, Armstrong Whitworth.
 It is one of the longest suspension footbridges in the country.
 The bridge has a span of 152.4 m and is 8 m higher when measured from true left (i.e. the left side when looking downriver) to true right.
 It has a high steel lattice tower on the true left.
 On the true right, the bridge footing is cut into the side of the river bank and the foundation for the suspension cables is built on top of the cliff.

 Today

 The bridge is a popular tourist destination.
 The site can be accessed via a walkway starting on Arapuni Road opposite Rabone Street.

 Bridge users are rewarded with views of the scenic gorge.
 Geological features can be seen, and the cliffs on the true right of the landing are of volcanic origin and formed by ignimbrite blocks, which are vertically fissured by cooling stresses.

-The bridge is sometimes incorrectly called the Arapuni Swing Bridge, for example on signs along the walkway to the bridge.
-The term 'swing bridge' is in popular use in New Zealand for suspension bridges that act as footbridges.
+The bridge is sometimes called the Arapuni Swing Bridge, for example on signs along the walkway to the bridge.
+In New Zealand, the term 'swing bridge' is commonly used to refer to suspension bridges that act as footbridges because they 'swing' as pedestrians walk across.

 The Waikato River Trails, which is under construction as part of the New Zealand Cycle Trail, will pass the bridge on the true right of the Waikato River.